frangarcia/eyesontheroad/README.md

 Project using AI to avoid drivers sleeping while driving.
 This project has been designed and developed as part of the training followed for Saturdays AI https://saturdays.ai/.

+You can visit the project website at https://frangarcia.github.io/eyesontheroad/

 ## Links

 - https://saturdays.ai/